Continued fractions of cubic Laurent series: Introduction

 In Section~\ref{sec1} we establish the continued fractions for algebraic series~\textnumero 1 and 5.
-Given Remark~2, that automatically establishes the continued fraction for the series~\textnumero 2 as well.
-The proofs for other continued fractions from the list are very similar.
+Given Remark~2, that automatically establishes the continued fraction for series~\textnumero 2 as well.
+The proofs for the other continued fractions are very similar.
 Therefore, we only provide the necessary data for them in Appendix~\ref{app1}.
 An interested reader can substitute that data into the proofs from Subsection~\ref{subsec32} and verify the remaining continued fractions.

 The above continued fractions shed the light on rational approximations to cubic irrationals.
-First of all, in Section~\ref{sec5} we show that an analogue of the hypergeometric method applies to the continued fraction~\textnumero 5 and gives a substantial effective improvement of Liouville's estimate on $\big|x - \frac{p}{q}\big|$ for the solutions of the equation $3x^3-3tx^2-3ax+at = 0$ under certain relatively mild conditions on $a$ and $t$.
-To the best of the author's knowledge, that is the first result of this type which covers cubic irrationals of the form different from $\big(1+\frac{a}{n}\big)^r$.
-For convenience, we use the notation $||x||$ which means the distance from $x$ to the nearest integer.
+First of all, in Section~\ref{sec5} we show that an analogue of the hypergeometric method applies to the series~\textnumero 5 and gives a substantial effective improvement of Liouville's estimate on $\big|\xi - \frac{p}{q}\big|$ for the solutions of the equation $3x^3-3tx^2-3ax+at = 0$ under certain relatively mild conditions on integers $a$ and $t$.
+For convenience, we use the notation $||\xi||$ which means the distance from $\xi$ to the nearest integer.

-\begin{theorem} Let $a,t$ be positive integers such that $t^2\ge 9a$ and $x$ be the unique real solution of the equation $3x^3 - 3tx^2-3ax+at=0$ that satisfy $x>\frac{t}{2}$.
+\begin{theorem} Let $a,t$ be positive integers such that $t^2\ge 9a$ and $\xi$ be the unique real solution of the equation $3x^3 - 3tx^2-3ax+at=0$ that satisfy $\xi>\frac{t}{2}$.
 Define

-Assume that $c_7>e$.
-Then for all $q\ge \frac{c_7}{2\tau_4}$ one has
+Assume that $c_3 >e$.
+Then for all $q\ge \frac{c_3 }{2\tau_2 }$ one has

 \end{theorem}